jerome-trc/vileboom/README.md

 - [Limit-Removing Support](./docs/limit_removing.md) for Vanilla style maps to ignore overflow errors (such as all-ghosts, etc)

 ### Nyan Features For Players
-- Quality-of-life features such as "Skipping IWAD Story text in PWADs" or "Extended Intermission Pause" so you can actually read the next map name
+- New innovative features you won't find anywhere else such as "flashing item bonuses", in-depth "Boom Translucency" customization, a smarter "Colored Blood" option, and a new experimental "Light Amplification Visor" screen effect
-- [Limit-Removing Support](./docs/limit_removing.md) to record/playback demos and/or play casually without overflow errors and emulation under Vanilla compatibility
+- Quality-of-life features such as "Skip IWAD Story text For PWADs" or "Extended Intermission Pause" so you can actually read the next map name
 - Native "berserk" and "armour" elements on the statusbar *(Options > Status Bar / HUD)*
 - "Status Widget" for the extended HUD, that shows currently active powerups *(Options > Status Bar / HUD > Status Widget)*
-- Support for game modifier toggles (`pistol start`, `respawn`, `fast monsters`, etc)
+- Savegame support for per-game modifiers (`pistol start`, `respawn`, `fast monsters`, etc)
 - Enhanced ENDOOM support
-- and even more!
+- and more!

 ### Patch Notes
 - [v1.2](./patch_notes/v1.2.md)